lindseyawilson/Lab-02/lab-02.md

 ### Exercise 3

-Lets’ try next to represent out data as a set of violin plots.
-These differ from box plots because, while a boxplot only shows summary statistics, violin plots show summary stats *and* the density of the data at each point along the y-axis.
+Let’s try next to represent out data as a set of violin plots.
+These differ from box plots because, while a boxplot only shows summary statistics, violin plots show the density of the data at each point along the y-axis.

 Below we have our data represented with violin plots: